Is a wedding website really necessary?

 It’s so easy to make.
 (Check out a sample wedding website here.)

 With Instagram and Tweets and Apps flying at your face all day, every day, it’s no wonder wedding websites are increasingly popular.
 Sure, you still need to send save the dates and invitations, but a wedding website serves its own unique purpose, too.
 Here are some pros on having a wedding website.

 Here’s why you might need a wedding website for your big day.

 1. People lose stuff.

 I have dozens of papers crammed into my desk drawer, old receipts flying out of my wallet, and an unkempt file cabinet that hasn’t been updated (read: cleaned) in wayyyy too long.
-Papers, in today’s increasing paperless society (which totally reminds me of this Dunder Mifflin commercial spot), get lost.
+Papers, in today’s increasing paperless society get lost.
 They just do.
 Life happens.

-People lose stuff — yes, even your beloved wedding invitation and the thousand inserts it came with — so a wedding website like this makes it easy for guests to access the wedding reception ceremony, location, date, and time.
+People lose stuff — yes, even your beloved wedding invitation and its enclosures — so a wedding website like this makes it easy for guests to access the wedding reception ceremony, location, date, and time quickly.

 2. People need immediate details.

 Everyone wants to know up-to-the-minute details as they happen.
 Since most people are within an arm’s reach of a mobile phone at any given time, it makes sense to have a wedding website they can access for updates to the itinerary, places to check out locally, accommodations, lodging, and even your gift registry when they’re out shopping.